Multiverse/Multiverse-Core/README.md

 * [Multiverse-Inventories](https://github.com/Multiverse/Multiverse-Inventories) -> Have separated players stats and inventories per world or per group of worlds.
 * [Multiverse-SignPortals](https://github.com/Multiverse/Multiverse-SignPortals) -> Signs as teleporters!

+## Usage Guide

+We have a cool new website hosting our Wiki: https://mvplugins.org

 ## Building
 Simply build the source with Gradle:
 ```